 Credit risk is the risk of potential loss to the Company if the counter party to a financial instrument fails to meet its contractual obligations.
-The credit risk of the Company is associated with cash and cash equivalents and restricted cash.
-The credit risk with respect to its cash and cash equivalents and restricted cash is minimal as they are held with high-credit quality financial institutions.
+The credit risk of the Company is associated with cash and restricted cash.
+The credit risk with respect to its cash and restricted cash is minimal as they are held with high-credit quality financial institutions.
 Management does not expect these counterparties to fail to meet their obligations.